akki2825/akkikek.github.io/_posts/2020-05-29-why-its-important-not-to-use-zoom.md

 ---
-title: "Why its important not to use Zoom"
+title: "Why it's important not to use Zoom"
 categories: [computer-science]
 ---